This easy-peasy, no-bake date square recipe is simply put, delicious!

 Instructions

-- Line a 20cmx20cm (8"x8") baking tin with parchment paper.
-Leave a slight overhang of paper, this will make it easier to lift the slab out later.
+- Line a 20cm x 20cm (8" x 8") baking tin with parchment paper, leaving a slight overhang.
+The overhang will make it easier to lift the block of date squares from the tin once it's set.

-- Whisk the egg together with the sugar and pinch of salt in a small bowl.
+- Whisk the egg together with the sugar and salt in a small bowl.1 egg, 100 grams white sugar, 1 pinch salt

-- Add the egg mixture to the dates and combine well.
+- Add the warm date mixture to the crushed biscuits.

 - Optional: You can sprinkle the squares with desiccated coconut.
 It goes really well with the dates!